 - Communicate with your Toddler.
 Remember, part of this is that your toddler is learning to assert himself.
 Be sure that you give simple instructions and set boundaries with him to help him feel safe.
 Babies and toddlers need consistency.

-How Long is the 18-Month-Sleep regression?
+How Long is the 18-Month-Sleep Regression?

-You may be wondering, “how long does it take for sleep regression to stop?”
+You may be wondering, “how long does it take for the 18-month sleep regression to stop?”
 The good news is, like many parenting struggles, this too shall pass.
 Your baby should be back to himself in a few weeks.
 Once the cause of the regression is over — the teeth are through, the new skill mastered — he should settle back into his routine.

 If it seems to keep going more than a few weeks, even with your gentle reinforcement, consider contacting his pediatrician.
 Make sure there isn’t an underlying medical issue before you roll up your sleeves and get back into sleep training.